 The Board's policy is to seek to fully hedge currency exposure between Sterling and any other currency in which the Group's assets are denominated.
-During the year ended 31 March 2017, the Company entered into forward foreign exchange contracts to minimise the risk of loss due to fluctuation of the Sterling to US Dollar exchange rate and the Sterling to Euro exchange rate in pursuance of this policy.
+During the year ended 31 March 2018, the Company entered into forward foreign exchange contracts to minimise the risk of loss due to fluctuation of the Sterling to US Dollar exchange rate and the Sterling to Euro exchange rate in pursuance of this policy.
+There were unavoidable costs incurred in the hedge related to the interest rate differential between Sterling and the other currencies in the Group's assets and liabilities.
+These costs are to be expected from a hedging programme.

 Foreign currency hedging activity is carried out by a specialist third party on behalf of the Company, in accordance with the hedging policy that the Board established.